witer-rs/witer/README.md

 ## Contact Me

-You can get in contact through the discord linked at the top, or post an issue on GitHub.
+You can get in contact through the discord linked at the top, or post in the Discussions tab on GitHub.

 ## FAQ